meri-leeworthy/meri-garden-astro/src/posts/Unionism.md

 ---
-aliases:
+aliases: 'unionism,union,unions'
-  - unionism
-  - union
-  - unions
+title: 'Unionism'
+slug: 'unionism'
 ---

 [[The Defeat of the Workers Movement]]